Seniors say the darnest things:

 I had not even put my stuff down before she brought up the problem again.
 I asked her what the problem was now.
 I had put up the gown and there is no way that they could see her change her clothes.
 I was not ready for what she said next.
 She told me that the man in the mirror is extremely tall and that all week he had been peeking out over the top of the gown and watching her change her clothes.
 I managed to keep a straight face while I was speaking to her.
 However, when I left that day, I was very amused at her active imagination.

-You may be wandering how I solved the problem of the uninvited guests in her mirror.
+You may be wondering how I solved the problem of the uninvited guests in her mirror.
 I moved her to a cottage at another assisted living place.
 When I hung up the mirror, I placed it in the living room by the back door.
 There was no way for the man and woman to ever watch her change her clothes again from the angle of the way that I hung up her mirror.